dark-s0ul/cookie/README.md

 # Hello!

-This is the pack of light "useful" codes for c++
+This is the pack of light and "useful" codes for c++

 # Brainfuck interpreter
 How to use: